1. NATURE AND EXTENT OF FOODBORNE ILLNESS

 Accordingly, the provisions of the Food Code provide a system of prevention and overlapping safeguards designed to minimize foodborne illness; ensure employee health, industry manager knowledge, safe food, nontoxic and cleanable equipment, and acceptable levels of sanitation on food establishment premises; and promote fair dealings with the consumer.

 The Food Code addresses controls for risk factors identified by the Centers for Disease Control and Prevention as contributors to foodborne outbreaks that have been investigated and confirmed.
 Those factors are unsafe sources; inadequate cooking; improper holding; contaminated equipment; and poor personal hygiene.
-It further establishes 5 key public health interventions to protect consumer health, specifically, demonstration of knowledge; employee health controls; controlling hands as a vehicl
+It further establishes 5 key public health interventions to protect consumer health, specifically, demonstration of knowledge; employee health controls; controlling hands as a vehicles.

 4. ADVANTAGE OF UNIFORM STANDARDS